-This issue is most common amongst the Windows users of Spotify and several users have reported this issue.
+This issue is most common amongst Windows users of Spotify.

 Why Does this Occur?